Mr-Destructive/mr-destructive.github.io/content/posts/2024-01-14-NGINX-Survival-Guide-P1-basics.md

 In the above command the `-v your_path:default_path` is the flag used to mount your computer's path to the actual container's path in this case the default folder where NGINX looks for the index.html file to server the content.

-NGINX server with programming languages using Dockerfile -&gt; [GitHub repo](https://github.com/hoalongnatsu/Dockerfile)
+NGINX server with programming languages using Dockerfile -> [GitHub repo](https://github.com/hoalongnatsu/Dockerfile)

 ## Conclusion